zongyf02/INORMUS/readme.md

 library(INORMUS)
 ```

-If you would like to try out our demo locally, you can download the R script using the following link:
+If you would like to try out our demo locally, you can either clone our repo or copy-paste the R script from the following link:

 <a href="./Demo.R" download>Click to Download</a>